Desert Vista High School: Allegations of sexual harassment involving staff member

 In 2005, reports surfaced that the school's former football coach, Jim Rattay, was accused by female students of engaging in unprofessional conduct.

 According to a report compiled by district officials, Rattay, in one incident, asked a 14-year-old female student to walk to the front of the class, and read, out loud, passages from a pamphlet about teen pregnancy and sexually transmitted diseases.
 Rattay claimed to the class that he had seen the girl's name in the boys' bathroom.
 The girl, who was not identified, claimed that Rattay made false claims that she had white marks on her lips or chin, after she read a passage from the pamphlet about herpes, after which the students interpreted the comment to mean that the girl in question either engaged on oral sex or had herpes.
 The girl also claimed that Rattay made another false comment about her promiscuity as she sat down.

 School district officials, in their report, claimed that an investigation of Rattay found "insufficient evidence" to support allegations of sexual harassment.

 In a separate, unrelated complaint, Rattay was accused of calling another female student "ugly", and making other comments about her appearance.
-The school district later disciplined Rattay, but did not reveal details of the disciplinary actions taken.
-In 2009, the Phoenix New Times revealed that Rattay was suspended without pay for 10 days from his role as the head of the school's Physical Education Department.
+The school district did not reveal details of the disciplinary actions taken.

 Former teacher sues over alleged racially motivated incidents

 In 2014, former teacher Cicely D. Cobb sued the school district and then principal Anna Battle, alleging a number of racially motivated incidents, some of which targeted African Americans at the school, had taken place.
-Cobb accused school administration of inaction, following a number of incidents.
+Cobb accused school administration of inaction, following a significant number of incidents.